Supporting the Transformation of a Major Geospatial Program with our end-to-end Consulting services

 - With events tied to call to actions, such as after the The National Map User Conference, program usership and product access also was observed as much as 3 times, but generally as 25% uptick in usage.
 All while decreasing the IT footprint, simplifying points of entry, and increasing service operation qualities using ITIL concepts.

 They focused on the “I” in IT first, and now are addressing more powerful computing solutions with reproducible data practices i.e., increasing use of amazing new sensors like LiDAR, and making more data available faster via cloud services.
-This whole period was very trying on the organization, but they came through with a relevant valuable product for the citizen, industry, and partner government institutions.
+This whole period was very trying on the organization.
+However, they came through with a relevant valuable product for the citizen, industry, and partner government institutions.